-To be determined during the review.
+None were determined during the review.

 NATURAL RESOURCES

 Will the proposed project be located in or near wetlands, groundwater recharge area, water supply watershed, protected river corridor, or other environmentally sensitive area of the Region?
 If yes, identify those areas.